Flood information for tenants and landlords

 The landlord might have changed the locks to protect the property from looting and was not able to contact you at the time.
 The landlord must give you the new key or they can be charged under the

 If your car flooded in your apartment parking stall

 Vehicles submerged up to or above the bottom of the dashboard are unsafe and cannot be repaired.
 The vehicle cannot be registered or operated anywhere in Canada.
 Contact your vehicle insurance company to see if there is coverage for the damage.

 If you can't get in touch with your landlord

 Landlord rights and duties

-As a landlord, do I need to consult with a public health officer before I let tenants return?
+Do landlords need to consult with a public health officer before letting tenants return?

-The tenants ended their rental agreement and left many of their belongings behind.
-What do I do with everything?
+What to do if tenants ended their rental agreement and left belongings behind

 Abandoned goods valued at $2,000 or more must be placed in storage for at least 30 days, unless it would be unsafe or unsanitary to store the items.
-If the goods are valued at less than $2,000, you can dispose of them as you see fit.
+If the goods are valued at less than $2,000, landlords can dispose of them as they see fit.